rubenhortas/rubenhortas.github.io/_posts/2022-09-09-configuring-awesome-wm.md

 ## Custom widgets

-I want to see the CPU and memory (RAM) usage, so I added a couple of custom widgets based on vicious to do it.
+I want to see the CPU and memory (RAM) usage, so I add a couple of custom widgets based on vicious to do it.
 To do this, after the section:

 ```lua